 Data quality dimensions are selected since not all the data quality dimension available are relevant for each field.
 Data quality rules dimensions are selected based on the There is not a 1:1 relationship between data quality rules and data quality dimensions.
 This is determined by the nature of the data quality dimension.
 A data element can have only one completeness data quality rule and several consistency data quality rules.

 Let's go back to the example of John and Jane.
-If we create a data quality rule for completeness for Driver's License, the issue detected for John is a real data quality issue because Driver's License is a mandatory field to create a customer record.
-The same completeness data quality issue identified for Jane is not an actual data quality issue, since the Driver's License is an optional field.
+If we create a data quality rule for completeness for the Driver's License, the issue detected for John is a real data quality issue because Driver's License is a mandatory field to create a customer record.
+The same completeness data quality issue identified for Jane is not an actual data quality issue since the Driver's License is an optional field.

 Another example is the Name field.
 When analyzing the quality of the data in Client Referential Systems, it is worth learning the system's basics.
 First and Last Name are mandatory fields in any Client Referential Systems.
 This rule is enforced at the database level.
 It means that no record will be stored in the database without First and Last Name.
 Therefore, creating a completeness data quality rule for the First and Last Names will not bring any insight into the quality of the data.